bcdev/h2ops/{{ cookiecutter.folder_name }}/README.md

 -b -> to build the docker images before starting the containers
 ```

-When you run this for the first time, make sure you use the `-b` flag as it builds
+NOTE: When you run this for the first time, make sure you use the `-b` flag as it builds
 the images for the first time as shown above.
 Next time when you start it again, you start it without the flag as it saves
 time by not building the same images again: